QuantEcon/lecture-source-py/source/rst/lln_clt.rst

 What happens if the condition :math:`\mathbb E | X | < \infty` in the statement of the LLN is not satisfied?

-This might be the case if the underlying distribution is heavy tailed --- the best known example is the Cauchy distribution, which has density
+This might be the case if the underlying distribution is heavy-tailed --- the best- known example is the Cauchy distribution, which has density

 .. math::